 So, Mdina is said to date back to around 4,000 years, making it such an ancient city!

 This medieval walled city sits high on top of a hill, and can be seen from afar.
 And, with its fortifications, narrow winding streets, incredible architecture… it boasts so much charm and beauty.

 Plus, in there are about 250 people who live in this cute city of Mdina.
-So, Max and I thought it would be beautiful to live here if we could.
+So, Paul and I thought it would be beautiful to live here if we could.
 Yet, as we saw the huge amount of tourists, we thought maybe not!